EC Red Bull Salzburg

-EC Red Bull Salzburg is a professional ice hockey team based in Salzburg, Austria, that plays in the ICE Hockey League.
+Eishockeyclub Red Bull Salzburg, also known as EC Red Bull Salzburg, is a professional ice hockey team based in Salzburg, Austria, that plays in the ICE Hockey League.
 The club plays their home games at the Eisarena Salzburg.

 History

 In their first season, 1977–78, HC Salzburg took third place in the first division.
 In 1988, the Salzburg ice hockey club, now known as Salzburg EC, failed to take its first Bundesliga championship, and its ailing economic situation eventually saw the relegation of SEC from the first division.
-Notable players in this period (1977–1988) include Rick Cunningham, Roger Lamoureux, Wiktor Iwanowitsch Schalimow, Sergei Alexejewitsch Kapustin, Greg Holst and Peter Znenahlik.
+Notable players in this period (1977–1988) include Rick Cunningham, Roger Lamoureux, Viktor Shalimov, Sergei Kapustin, Greg Holst, and Peter Znenahlik.

 EC Salzburg was founded in 1995 by the merger of two small clubs EC Morzg and EC Tiefenbach.
 The EC Morzg originally arose after the bankruptcy of Salzburg EC in 1988 as a refuge for the youth players.
 Shortly after the foundation, the company Kaindl presented the club with its first major sponsor and the club was renamed to Kaindl EC Salzburg.
 From the beginning of 2000, energy drink manufacturer Red Bull became the team's major sponsor and the club again changed names to represent EC The Red Bulls Salzburg.
 It was later transitioned to EC Red Bull Salzburg in 2005.